adlnet/xAPI-Spec/xAPI.md

 The time at which a Statement is stored by the LRS.

 The stored property is the literal time the Statement was stored.
-Use [Timestamp](#timestamp) to track a time at which the Statement was generated.
+Use [Timestamp](#timestamp) to record a time at which the experience described in the Statement occured.

 ###### Requirements